openlegend/core-rules/core/SRD.md

 **Melee weapon attacks** target foes that are within reach of you.

-**Projectile weapon attacks** can target foes within their range at no penalty.
+**Ranged weapon attacks** can target foes within their range at no penalty.
 Attacks suffer disadvantage 1 per extra range increment beyond the first, to a maximum of disadvantage 2 at three times the weapon's range.

 **Extraordinary attacks** have a range according to the attribute being used, as detailed in the Extraordinary Attack Range table.
 Unlike projectile weapons, extraordinary attacks cannot extend beyond their normal range.